MarouaneBenbetka/JavaRMI-BAC-Prediction/README.md

 ## Prerequisites

--   Java JDK 17 or above
+-   Java JDK 17 or higher
 -   Apache Maven (for dependency management and building the project)

 ## Setup